innocentmiau/SimpleVeinMiner/README.md

 # SimpleVeinMiner
 A minecraft simple plugin that allows players to instantly mine the entire vein.

-## A very simple Vein Miner plugin, just add on the server and it will work right away with nothing to config with:
+## A simple to use Vein Miner plugin, just add on the server and it will work right away with nothing to config with:
 - [x] With this plugin, it will automatically mine the entire vein upon breaking one of the blocks.
 - [x] Will work with Silk Touch.
 - [x] Will work fine with Durability enchants.(It will reduce the durability of the item used just like vanilla mechanics)